 When games were enhanced for Xbox One X, Microsoft only made it clear on a game’s store information page.
-Fortunately, though, it’s far easier to tell if one of your favorite titles has been giving the new-gen treatment.
+Fortunately, though, it’s far easier to tell if one of your favorite titles has been given the new-gen treatment.

 How to tell if a game is optimized for Xbox Series X and Xbox Series S